szg0062/RNA_Annotation_Project/README.md

 The overall purpose of these scripts is to annotate VCFs that have been processed through a bioinformatics pipeline and miRNA regions extracted from whole genome sequencing for genetic analysis.
 Annotation is fairly important in my research because there are many genes that are going to present in the data and knowing the name of the miRNAs can help with seeing which ones are functionally revelant.
 Furthermore, this miRNA name should be from some database to make identification easier.
 My research group are looking to identify mutations that could be associated with breast cancer.
 There is newer research that shows that miRNAs are key players in tumorigenesis because they are involved in gene expression of messenger RNAs.
 Identifying miRNA mutations may help uncover alternative binding of mRNAs, which would subsequently change gene expression.

 ## Coding language(s)
-Coding languages to be used are mainly in Python, but the earlier data processing used bash scripts.
+Coding languages to be used are mainly in Python for annotation, but the earlier data processing used bash scripts.

 ## Existing packages you would like to use for the project.
 Required packages for data processing are listed below.